kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 When `onResult` is called, you will log the transaction hash, which is the unique identifier of each transaction.
 It is always good practice to store this in case you need to review at a later stage.

-Now that you built the transaction and have the hash, create a send request and then actually send it, in background.
+Now that you have built the transaction and have the hash, create a send request and then actually send it, in background.
 ```java
 sendTransactionRequest = account.sendTransaction(transaction);
 sendTransactionRequest.run(new ResultCallback<TransactionId>() {...}